FACorreiaa/Macro-Calculator-SvelteKit/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

 # Macro-Calculator-Web-V2

+Web version of the Macro Calculator CLI built with [Go](https://github.com/FACorreiaa/Macro-Calculator).
+Insert your data and get to know your calorie distribution depending on your objectives.